FFTAI/Wiki-GRx-Pipeline/README.md

 ---

-Thank you for your interest in the Fourier Intelligence GRx Robot Model Repository.
+Thank you for your interest in the Fourier Intelligence GRx Robot Repositories.
 We hope you find this resource helpful in your robotics projects!